Kourtney Kardashian’s Slow-Motion Bikini Video Has Instagram Shook

 Kourtney Kardashian just keeps heating up Instagram.
-The Keeping Up With The Kardashians star has made a fair few appearances in a floral-print bikini and leopard-print turban of late: as The Inquisitr reported less than a week ago, Kourtney appeared bathed in light and reclining on a couch as she showcased her sizzling frame in merch that’s seen her Poosh lifestyle brand collaborate with swimwear brand Aquis.
+The Keeping Up with the Kardashians star has made a fair few appearances in a floral-print bikini and leopard-print turban of late: as The Inquisitr reported less than a week ago, Kourtney appeared bathed in light and reclining on a couch as she showcased her sizzling frame in merch that’s seen her Poosh lifestyle brand collaborate with swimwear brand Aquis.

 There’s been an update.